Serious-Fin/ai-solver/README.md

 ### Launch locally (without Docker containers)

+This is used for local development only.
+Convenient because of hot reloading feature.

 To run the project locally UNIX environment is needed.
 If you have a Mac or Linux PC, then it will work.
 Windows users should download [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).

 Clone the project locally: